trishit78/NoobCoders_EC103A/README.md

 - a custom page carousel is there on the testimonials page
 - razorpay integration for payment
 - added a rapid api, to perform a search functionality , to get different exercises

+## Contributing

+If you have a suggestion that would make this better, please fork the repo and create a pull request.
+You can also simply open an issue with the tag "improvement".
+Don't forget to star this project!!

+1. Fork the Project
+2. Create your Feature Branch (`git checkout -b feature/Feature1`)
+3. Commit your Changes (`git commit -m 'Add Feature 1'`)
+4. Push to the Branch (`git push origin feature/Feature1`)
+5. Open a Pull Request
 ## Reporting Issues

 If you find a bug, have a suggestion, or want to discuss something related to the project, please open an issue on the GitHub repository.
 Be sure to include a clear description and, if applicable, steps to reproduce the issue.